-Artisan's policy is to consolidate all subsidiaries or other entities in which it has a controlling financial interest and variable interest entities ("VIEs") of which Artisan is deemed to be the primary beneficiary.
-The primary beneficiary is deemed to be the entity that has the power to govern the financial and operating policies of the subsidiary so as to obtain benefits from its activities.
-The consolidated financial statements include the accounts of APAM, all subsidiaries or other entities in which APAM has a direct or indirect controlling financial interest and VIEs of which Artisan is deemed to be the primary beneficiary.
+Artisan's policy is to consolidate all subsidiaries or other entities in which it has a controlling financial interest.
+The consolidation guidance requires an analysis to determine if an entity should be evaluated for consolidation using the voting interest entity ("VOE") model or the variable interest entity ("VIE") model.
+Under the VOE model, controlling financial interest is generally defined as a majority ownership of voting interests.
+Under the VIE model, controlling financial interest is defined as (i) the power to direct activities that most significantly impact the economic performance of the entity and (ii) the right to receive potentially significant benefits or the obligation to absorb potentially significant losses.
+The consolidated financial statements include the accounts of APAM, and all subsidiaries or other entities in which APAM has a direct or indirect controlling financial interest.
 All material intercompany balances have been eliminated in consolidation.